camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/custom-built-connectors/connector-sdk.md

 ---
 id: connector-sdk
 title: Connector SDK
-description: Introduction to the Connector SDK.
+description: The Connector SDK allows you to develop custom Connectors using Java code.
+Focus on the logic of the Connector, test it locally, and reuse its runtime logic.
 ---

 import Tabs from "@theme/Tabs";